 Koloa Rum Company – Lihue

 We had a little bit of a hard time finding the Koloa Rum Company, because the GPS in our phone was a little off, but we eventually found the Kilohana Plantation where the Rum Company was located.
 They do tastings for a maximum of 16 people every ½ hour.
 The woman pouring the rum was very energetic and enthusiastic about the rum!
 It turned out to be more of a history lesson on the sugar plantation than it was about drinking rum.
 We sampled each of the 4 types of rum (only equaling one full shot), pouring a tiny bit of each into a separate shot glass with some juice to make a mai tai.
 To be honest, we weren’t really impressed with the rum.
 I imagine it would be better mixed with other ingredients, such as coke or in other drink concoctions, but the only one we really enjoyed by itself was the Kauai spiced rum.
 We bought a tiny bottle of the spiced rum and I, of course, bought my traditional travel shot glass.
 Not sure I would recommend the rum tasting experience to others, but it wasn’t a complete waste of time.
 So, if you’re really into rum, this might be right up your alley!

 Have you ever been to Kauai?
 What restaurant would you recommend that wasn’t on our list?

 Need help planning your own trip to the Garden Isle?
-For less than a buck ($1 USD), you can download our printable 4-page Kauai Destination Guide that includes information on: Transportation | Best Time to Visit | Weather | Recommended Lodgings and Restaurants | Suggested Activities Based on Interest | Money Saving Tips | Kauai Facts | Sample 7-Day Itinerary
+Check out our other Kauai Travel Blogs and for less than a buck ($1 USD), you can download our printable Kauai Destination Guide that includes information on: Transportation | Best Time to Visit | Weather | Recommended Lodgings and Restaurants | Suggested Activities Based on Interest | Money Saving Tips | Kauai Facts | Sample One Week in Kauai Itinerary